Gobi Desert and Central Mongolia Group Tour Package

 Is this tour suitable for you?

 The tour does not include demanding physical activities except for 1-3 hours of gentle hiking on some days.
-The 3 hours of hiking on Day 8 is longer and harder than the other days as you will ascent a slope of the mountain.
+The 3 hours of hiking on Day 8 is longer and harder than the other days as you will ascend a slope of the mountain.

 Accommodation – What is a ger camp in Mongolia?

-The same as the hotel, we always choose the best ger camps for your enjoyment, comfort, and safety.
+As with the hotel, we always choose the best ger camps for your enjoyment, comfort, and safety.

 What meals will I eat during the tour?

+The tour includes 15 breakfasts, 15 lunches, and 14 dinners.
 In the countryside, ger camps serve some European and Mongolian meals.
 Meat is the main recipe for lunch and dinner and is served along with vegetables, salads, and soups.
 There will be more meat in traditional Mongolian meals.

 BREAKFAST: A typical breakfast consists of tea, coffee, bread, jam, butter, eggs, sausage, cookies, cheese, and cereals.